nasa/GeneLab-sampleProcessing/README.md

 # GeneLab-sampleProcessing

+### NOTICE
+The GeneLab Sample Procesing Lab SOPs listed on this repository will no longer be maintained.
+The SPL is being decommissioned, the repository will remain availble but no updates will be made, as such all documentation should be considered out-dated.

 ### About
 The NASA GeneLab Sample Processing Laboratory generates open science data from spaceflight missions.
 Over the years, it has developed a set of standard operating procedures (SOPs) that it utilizes to generate high-quality standardized data.
 This repository houses these SOPs.